Hong Kong SAR

 An employee or an employer may make voluntary contributions in addition to the mandatory contributions required.

 Business profits with a Hong Kong source derived by individuals are taxable under profits tax irrespective of whether they are residents.
-While there is no capital gains tax in Hong Kong, gains from disposal of assets in Hong Kong may be considered as trading gains which are taxable under profits tax.
+While there is no capital gains tax in Hong Kong SAR, onshore gains from disposal of assets may be considered as trading gains which are taxable under profits tax.
 Hong Kong sourced royalties received by resident individuals are taxable as business profits under profits tax.
-Withholding tax is applicable to royalties received by non-resident individuals if the use of the relevant intellectual property is in Hong Kong or the use is outside Hong Kong and the royalties paid can be claimed as deduction under profits tax by the payer.
+Withholding tax is applicable to royalties received by non-resident individuals if the use of the relevant intellectual property (IP) is in Hong Kong SAR or the use is outside Hong Kong SAR and the royalties paid can be claimed as deductible under profits tax by the payer.

-Value-added, good and services, and sales taxes do not apply in Hong Kong.
+Value-added, goods and services, and sales taxes do not apply in Hong Kong SAR.

 Net wealth/worth taxes

-There are no net wealth/worth taxes in Hong Kong.
+There are no net wealth/worth taxes in Hong Kong SAR.

 Estate and gift taxes

-Hong Kong does not have an estate duty or a gift tax.
+Hong Kong SAR does not have an estate duty or a gift tax.

 Government rates and rent

-Rates are an indirect tax levied on properties in Hong Kong.
+Rates are an indirect tax levied on properties in Hong Kong SAR.
 Rates are charged at 5% of the rateable value which is the estimated annual rental value of a property at the designated valuation reference date of 1 October.

-Privately owned land in Hong Kong is normally held by way of a government lease under which rent is payable to the government of the Hong Kong Special Administrative Region (HKSAR) in return for the right to hold and occupy the land for the term (i.e. duration) specified in the lease document.
+Privately owned land in Hong Kong SAR is normally held by way of a government lease under which rent is payable to the Hong Kong SAR government in return for the right to hold and occupy the land for the term (i.e. the duration) specified in the lease document.
 Currently, government rent is calculated at 3% of the rateable value of the property and is adjusted in step with any subsequent changes in the rateable value.

 Treatment of foreign owned real estate

-Offshore rental income or capital gain from disposal of foreign real estate owned by a Hong Kong resident individual is not subject to Hong Kong tax.
+Offshore rental income or gain from disposal of foreign real estate owned by a Hong Kong resident individual is generally not subject to Hong Kong tax.

-Custom duties are levied on limited categories of dutiable commodities (i.e. tobacco, liquor, methyl alcohol, and hydrocarbons) regardless of whether they are imported or locally manufactured.
+Hong Kong SAR does not impose customs duties on imported goods.
+Excise tax is levied on limited categories of dutiable commodities (i.e. tobacco, liquor, methyl alcohol, and hydrocarbons) regardless of whether they are imported or locally manufactured.
 As far as individuals are concerned, the duties are usually included in the sale prices of such commodities by the retailers.

-Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% of the consideration (or the market value if it is higher) per transaction.
-Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong.
+Stamp duty is charged on the transfer of Hong Kong stock by way of sale and purchase at 0.2% of the consideration (or the market value if it is higher) per transaction.
+Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong SAR.

-For conveyance on sale of immovable property in Hong Kong, the stamp duty payable depends on the type of property transferred (i.e. residential property vs non-residential property) and the property consideration.
+For conveyance on sale of immovable property in Hong Kong SAR, the stamp duty payable depends on the type of property transferred (i.e. residential property vs non-residential property) and the property consideration.
 Currently, stamp duty on transfer of properties is charged as follows:

 The stamp duty payable is computed by applying the relevant rate to the consideration or market value of the property (whichever is higher).
-When Scale 1 or Scale 2 rates are applicable, marginal relief is available for transfer where the consideration is marginally above the lower bound of each rate band.
+When Scale 2 rates are applicable, marginal relief is available for transfer where the consideration is marginally above the lower bound of each rate band.

 Special stamp duty (SSD)

-There is an SSD on resale of residential property in Hong Kong within 36 months from the date of acquisition.
+There is an SSD on resale of residential property in Hong Kong SAR within 24 months from the date of acquisition.
 The SSD is imposed on top of the ad valorem stamp duty payable on conveyance on sale or agreement for sale of residential property, with a few exemptions.
-The SSD payable will be calculated based on the stated consideration or the market value (whichever is higher) of the resold property at the regressive rates indicated below.
+The SSD payable will be calculated based on the stated consideration or the market value of the resold property (whichever is higher) at the regressive rates indicated below.

 - 20% for residential properties held for six months or less.